-(66) Is it a requirement that all CMF Activities take place in Areas of Economic Distress or High Opportunity Areas?
+7.11 Is it a requirement that all CMF Activities take place in Areas of Economic Distress or High Opportunity Areas?
 Is there a preference?

 No. Applicants are NOT required to undertake eligible activities exclusively in Areas of Economic Distress or High Opportunity Areas.
 However, Applicants proposing to finance/support rental housing that commit a higher percentage of rental units in Areas of Economic Distress and/or High Opportunity Areas (including Expanded CMF HOA Criteria definition) will tend to score more favorably in their Applications.
+Applicants that commit to locating 85% or more of their CMF rental housing units in AEDs/HOAs tend to score most favorably in their Applications.

 Applicants providing Homeownership housing that are proposing to finance/support a higher percentage of housing units in Areas of Economic Distress serving incomes (120% AMI or below) and/or housing units that serve Low-Income Families (80% AMI or below) outside Areas of Economic Distress will tend to score more favorably in their Applications.
+Applicants that commit to serving 100% of their CMF Homeownership housing units in these categories tend to score most favorably in their Applications.